sons-of-sarlacc/macros/auto-invite.md

 Alias

+Write this into your chat bar and run once to create the entry in the `alias.txt` file.

 ```
-/alias ll /invite <----- Write this into your chat bar and run once to create the entry in the alias.txt file
+/alias ll /invite
 ```

 invite2